Mrsebastino/MS4_whisky_shop/README.md

 #### All pages
 * NavBar-mobile: The Navbar is  fixed at the top at all time, On mobile the link to the home page is located in the hamburger menu with the links to **all whiskies**, **regions** and **something specials**.
 Search bar, link to account and link to bag/checkout and a link to the Pre-release offers.
 * NavBar-desktop: The desktop has the same features with the logo on top left to allow user to return to the home page. **all whiskies**, **regions** and **something specials** are dropdown menu.
+#### Footer
+* The footer is not present on all whisky's page.
+The reason behind this is that the page would, in normal shop, be very long, so there no need to have a footer a the bottom.
+On other pages that don't have as much content the users can see the footer without scrolling endlessly.
 #### Home page
 * Enter our cellar button.
-* Footer with logo return to home page on the left and social media links on the right.
+* Footer with logo return to home page(or reload) on the left and social media links on the right.
 #### All Whiskies
 * A sort bar is located on the right to allow users to search by **price**, **age**, **rating** or **name**.
 On mobile it located in the center.
 * The whiskies are displayed in random order, by clicking on an image we are taking to the product detail page, where we can increase or decrease the quantity, add to our bag or go back to the cellar.